Phillipsburg Burglary Lawyers

 Criminal Defense Attorneys in Sussex and Warren County, New Jersey

-If you are charged with burglary in Sussex County or Warren County, the criminal defense team at the Tormey Law Firm is ready to help.
 The cornerstone of burglary is a purpose to commit some offense and entering, remaining in, or trespassing in a place where the actor is not permitted to be.
 In any event, burglary is considered a second or third degree crime under the New Jersey Criminal Code and whether the charges are handled in the Criminal Division of the New Jersey Superior Court in Warren County or Sussex County, the penalties will include potential prison time.
 The bottom line with burglary cases, as with all criminal cases, is that a meticulous and detailed analysis of the underlying facts is key to developing an effective defense strategy.
+If you are charged with burglary in Sussex County or Warren County, the criminal defense team at the our law firm is ready to help.

-The Sussex and Warren County burglary defense lawyers at the Tormey Law Firm have successfully defended theft offenses, including burglary cases, in criminal courts throughout New Jersey.
+The Sussex and Warren County burglary defense lawyers at our firm have successfully defended theft offenses, including burglary cases, in criminal courts throughout New Jersey.
 Our criminal defense team of former prosecutors, judicial clerks, deputies for the Attorney General’s Office, and award-winning criminal defense attorneys has the knowledge and foresight to deliver superior results for clients in Sparta, Frankford Township, Phillipsburg, Belvidere, and across Sussex and Warren County.
 We are available to provide you with immediate assistance, the answers to your questions, and a cost-free consultation.
 Simply call 973-755-1695 today.

 N.J.S.A.
 2C:18-2(a) sets forth that a person is guilty of burglary if, with purpose to commit an offense therein or thereon he: 1) enters a research facility, structure, or a separately secured or occupied portion thereof unless the structure was at the time open to the public or the actor is licensed or privileged to enter; 2) surreptitiously remains in a research facility, structure, or a separately secured or occupied portion thereof know that he is no licensed or privileged to do so; or 3) trespasses in or upon utility company property where public notice prohibiting trespass is given by conspicuous posting, or fencing or other enclosure manifestly designed to exclude intruders.